azurh/objects_api_docs/README.md

-# objects_api_docs
+# Objects API documentation for the Java SDK

-The documentation for the Objects API implementation in the Java SDK
+Please refer to the specific `.md` files above.